The island where it rained oil

 But the incident has revived uncomfortable memories of the bad old days before the refinery — then called Hovensa — shuttered.
 Residents recall times when the local high school closed because of the plant’s intense fumes.

 On the island’s southern shore between the refinery and Sandy Point National Wildlife Refuge, dozens of oily clumps are once again washing up on the beach, reeking of gasoline.
+Their source could not be immediately determined.

-“You can see the impact for miles,” said Olasee Davis, an ecologist and historian who teaches at the University of the Virgin Islands.
+“You can see the impact for miles,” said Olasee Davis, an ecologist and historian at the University of the Virgin Islands, who attributed the clumps to tanker traffic.
 “When it comes to the refinery, the refinery always gets its way.
 The politicians here, they don’t have the political will.
 People cannot do without it.”

 St. Croix ― where Biden celebrated New Year’s 2019 with his family, and former vice president Mike Pence sought respite days after leaving office ― has idyllic stretches of beaches that offer habitat for leatherback sea turtles, roseate terns and other vulnerable wildlife.
 But it has also been a quasi-petro state for more than half a century.